Savoy mountains in autumn

 Fair Remuneration

-By removing intermediaries, the producer receives 100% of the value, ensuring the sustainability of their family farm.
+By removing intermediaries, the producer receives 100% of the value, guaranteeing the sustainability of their family farm.

 • 3